Reviews You Can Rely On

 Expensive

 Despite how great these shoes are, they lack lateral stability and support.
 Still, they shouldn't pose a significant issue for everyday activities and walks.
 Since these shoes are designed for road running, they won't be the best pick for treading uneven, rocky ground.
 Furthermore, the steep toe-off may take some getting used to, though once familiarized, these shoes will be an easy go-to for longer walks.
-If you need a shoe that's more supportive on light trails, check out the Hoka Anacapa 2 Low GTX.
+If you need a more supportive shoe on light trails, check out the Hoka Anacapa 2 Low GTX.

 Read more: Saucony Endorphin Speed 4 review